Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 **Encryption**
 All services and protocols (REST & WebSocket) within the API are using HTTPS and WSS which has TLS (Transport Layer Security) encryption.

-**Aditional Cloudflare Security**
+**Additional Cloudflare Security**
-I also use cloudflare as a middle man for requests.
-This helps with caching, security because they have functions for that, anylytics and more
+I also use Cloudflare as a middle man for requests.
+This helps with caching, security because they have functions for that, analytics and more

 ---